gtk-rs/gtk4-rs/book/src/hello_world.md

 At the very least, we need to create a [`gtk::Application`](../docs/gtk4/struct.Application.html) instance with an [application id](https://developer.gnome.org/documentation/tutorials/application-id.html).
 For that we use the [builder pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html) which many `gtk-rs` objects support.
+Note that we also import the prelude to bring the necessary traits into scope.

 <span class="filename">Filename: listings/hello_world/1/main.rs</span>